HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 #### Cross-Origin Isolation

-In order to access certain sensitive APIs like `SharedArrayBuffer` or `Performance.now` a site has to be [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated).
+In order to access certain sensitive APIs like `SharedArrayBuffer` or `Performance.now` a site has to be [cross-origin isolated](https://developer.mozilla.org/docs/Web/API/Window/crossOriginIsolated).
 In order to be cross-origin isolated, the developer has to set a COEP of `same-origin` and CORP of either `require-corp` or `credentialless`.
 The browser will then allow access to these APIs again.
 This strengthens the protection against XS Leaks.
-These days, developers can opt into cross-origin isolation using the [document isolation policy](https://wicg.github.io/document-isolation-policy/) as well.
+These days, developers can opt into cross-origin isolation using the <a hreflang="en" href="https://wicg.github.io/document-isolation-policy/">document isolation policy</a> as well.

 ### Preventing attacks using Clear-Site-Data